 Do Far-Right Mayors Increase the Probability of Hate Crimes?
 Evidence From Italy

-I investigate whether the mayor's political ideology impact the likelihood that a hate crime occur in the Italian municipalities.
-I assemble a dataset of local elections from 2008 to 2018 and I focus on those won or lost with a small margin of victory by a far-right candidate.
-Preliminary results show that in municipalities where an extreme-right mayor is in power, the likelihood of a hate crime occurring is significantly higher: depending on the margin of victory considered, estimates indicate an increase in the yearly probability of a hate crime ranging from 4.3 to 5.3 percentage points.
-The effect of the far-right mayors on hate crimes is particularly strong in the first years of their mandate and persists if the most serious acts (physical assaults) are considered; additionally, the results are largest in municipalities where low-educated people live and with a small share of immigrants.
+Does the appointment of a far-right mayor affect the chances of hate crimes?
+In this paper, I investigate whether the mayors’ political ideology impacts on the probability of hate crimes against immigrants in Italy.
+I assemble a dataset of local elections from 2008 to 2018, and I focus on those won or lost with a tiny margin of victory by a far-right candidate.
+Results show that in municipalities where an extreme-right mayor is in power, the likelihood of a hate crime occurring is significantly higher: estimates indicate an increase in the yearly probability of a hate crime ranging from 4 to 5.4 percentage points.
+The effect of the far-right mayors on hate crimes is particularly strong in the first years of their mandate and persists if the most severe acts (damages and physical assaults) are considered.

 Keywords: hate crimes, local politicians, close elections